fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_FaceRecognition/README.md

 $ f4i.py add-thingvisor -y ../yaml/thingVisor-cameraSensor-http.yaml -n camerasensor-tv -d "camera frames via http" -p '{"buffersize":30}' -z default
 ```

-Also, please run a ``set-endpooint`` VirIoT command on the "sensor" vThing of the CameraSensor TV, to make the HTTP Data Distribution able to proxy the ``/framesinput`` and ``/bufferedframes`` APIs by simply using the name of the vThing.
+Also, please run a ``set-endpoint`` VirIoT command on the "sensor" vThing of the CameraSensor TV, to make the HTTP Data Distribution able to proxy the ``/framesinput`` and ``/bufferedframes`` APIs by simply using the name of the vThing.
 This way, the FaceRecognition TV (and other ThingVisors as well) can GET video frames using the CameraSensor TV's service name, globally within VirIoT, exploiting efficient caching and multicast distribution of the video frames.
 ```bash
 $ f4i.py set-vthing-endpoint -v camerasensor-tv/sensor -e http://127.0.0.1:5000
 ```